 So you purchased your first DSLR, now what?

+I’ve heard a lot of people say that a good camera will fix their photography issues.
+While this is true, it’s only true if you actually learn how to use it properly.
+Getting a DSLR does not automatically equal a great photograph.
 The main reason for buying a DSLR is because it will allow for YOU to take control of your photos.
 You can control the white balance, the ISO, aperture, etc. so the first thing I did was put my new camera on manual mode, I didn’t even bother with auto.
 Don’t get yourself stuck on auto mode.
 You bought a nice camera so that you can have flexibility!
 Take advantage of this.
 I knew that what I really needed to do was practice.
 It was almost St. Patty’s Day so I baked some Irish Soda Bread Scones.
 I figured this was a good recipe to start practicing with because first, they weren’t dinner, I didn’t have to feel rushed to finish the photos and second, they weren’t going to melt.
 I put them down and got to work with my camera…on manual mode.
 It was a weekend so I had some time to waste so what did I do?
 I practiced.
 A lot.
 I experimented.
 The best way to learn your new camera is play around with the settings.
 Start with the ISO, try changing it and see what happens to your photos.
 Then experiment with aperture.
 See how changing it affects your photos.
 Here is one of the first photos I took:

 Big difference, right?
 The styling isn’t anything special, but I wasn’t focused on that with these photos.